Archives

 Uniting Burnside is a member of the Uniting services.
 It is one of the largest providers of child and family services in New South Wales and in 2010 worked with 13,000 children, young people and family members.
 Uniting Burnside holds the records of Burnside’s various operations on the North Parramatta site, and of Burnside group…

 The Vernon was a tall ship purchased by the New South Wales Government in 1867 and converted to a Nautical School Ship.
 It was a reformatory and industrial school and housed more than 100 boys, training them in nautical and other trades.
-The Vernon was first anchored between Garden Island and the Government Domain, and…
+It was run by the Office of the Colonial Secretary until 1880 when…

 The Aborigines Protection Association was set up in 1881 to both control Aboriginal people and ‘protect’ them from the effects of white society.
 It was inspired by Christian missionary work conducted by Daniel Matthews at Maloga and Reverend J.B.
 Gribble at Warangesda and later expanded to include Brewarrina.
 In 1897 it was wound up and…